Housing & Employment Services

 Basic employability and life skills programs to enable a person to become and remain steadily employed.

-Employment services for individuals in recovery from and opioid use disorder.
-Connections are made to Recovery Friendly Work Places and Drug Free Work Places.
+Employment services for individuals in recovery from drug abuse disorders.
+Connections are made to Recovery Friendly Workplaces and Drug Free Workplaces.

 If you are a referral source and would like to make a referral, please fill out this form and email/fax it to the information below.